+The leafy suburbs of Detroit are more than great places to live.
+Bloomfield Hills, MI is also a great place to open a business.
+The state of Michigan is serious about attracting more businesses and is doing everything it can to create a good business climate.
 Michigan is home to 856,682 small businesses, which employ 1.8 million people.
 You won’t find a more dynamic state to open a business.
 Opening a small business is still a lot of work, however, and it takes the right insurance.
-The need for reliable insurance in Bloomfield Hills is shown by the total of $12.8 million paid out in 2014 for business insurance claims.
+The need for reliable insurance in Bloomfield Hills is shown by a total of $12.8 million paid out in recent years for business insurance claims.

+The best way to find insurance by establishing a close relationship with your local Independent Insurance Agent.
+Your agent will get to know your business and help you to navigate the complex options to find the coverage that you need.
+By obtaining multiple quotes from many different agencies, you can compare the rates and pick the one that is most affordable for your business, too.
 The first consideration for any business insurance is general liability.
 This covers you for any injury to customers or visitors that takes place on your premises; this also covers you for any injury that takes place during deliveries.
 The liability that you take on simply by opening your doors is nearly unlimited due to the potential cost of an injury as medical bills keep rising.

+You never know just how expensive an injury might be.
+The Travelers Business Risk summary found in recent years that 60 percent of all business felt medical cost inflation was their biggest concern, with over 30 percent responding they felt unprepared to handle this risk.
+General liability insurance covers you for all eventualities related to injuries.
 Similarly, product liability coverage or professional liability covers you for any injuries that come from your products or services.
-The Insurance Information Institute found that 71 percent of product liability awards in 2014 and 53 percent of medical malpractice awards were for more than $1 million.
+The Insurance Information Institute found that 71 percent of product liability awards in recent years and 53 percent of medical malpractice awards were for more than $1 million.
 If you are providing a product or service, you have to be protected from these claims.

 You never know when you might not be able to conduct business as usual.
 An extended power outage can keep you shut down for days, especially if it comes during a severe winter storm.
 Fires and water pipe breaks are other unforeseen situations that might keep you from operating for an extended period until the damage is fixed.